kinnison/infrafish/README.md

 Note, the VPN is only for connection between hosts, and does not grant NAT or other access.
 Any support for such an additional VPN will be in host specific configuration.

+## Basic configuration in hosts/$systemname

+You need to get some basic configuration into hosts/$systemname - you can begin by acquiring this from /etc/nixos on the system